adamhaile/S/README.md

 - **automatic dependencies**: no manual un/subscription of change handlers.
 Dependencies in S are automatic and exact.

 - **automatic graph pruning**: no manual disposal of stale computations.
-S uses a generational model, where only the current set of computations are active.
+In an S app, you only need to manage a few top level computations.
+Most of the graph automatically grows *and shrinks* with the size of your data.

-- **data/time consistency**: updates run in a predictable way, so that each signal has a single value at any point in time.
-No gaps, glitches or repeats.
+- **atomic updates**: no stale values, no missed or redundant updates.
+S insures that your computations run exactly once per change event and that the signals they reference return current values.

 S is useful for any project that can be described in terms of keeping something up-to-date: web frameworks keep the DOM up to date with the data, client-side routers keep the application state up to date with the url, and so on.